How to Adopt from C.A.R.E.

 To start the process of meeting our adoptable pets, please fill out an online survey.

 One of our adoption counselors will contact you and talk with you to get a sense of the kind of pet you are looking for and what good candidates we have available.
 Adopters will meet the pets in foster homes or at one of our adoption events.
-To ensure that good match we've been talking about, it typically takes at least several days to process an adoption.
+To ensure a good match, it typically takes at least several days to process an adoption and you might meet several animals.

 - Be 21 years or older